Debbie Isitt: Early life and education

 Isitt was born in Birmingham.
-She went to Our Lady of Fatima Primary School and Lordswood Girls Secondary School and is a cousin of the footballer Darren Wassall.
+She went to Our Lady of Fatima Primary School and Lordswood Girls Secondary School.
+Later, she studied a two-year course at Coventry University, graduating in 1985.

 Career

 Isitt is best known for her Christmas comedy films, the Nativity! series, of which she has written and directed four to date.
 Prior to that, she wrote BAFTA award-winning television adaptation of Jacqueline Wilson's book, The Illustrated Mum, the stage play The Woman Who Cooked Her Husband, and the feature films Nasty Neighbours and Confetti.

+Earlier in her career, just after her graduation, she joined the Cambridge Experimental Theatre company and toured Europe for a year performing Shakespeare.
+She then founded the Snarling Beasties company and spent the next 15 years writing, directing and performing in plays they took around the world.
+In 2001, she adapted Dodie Smith’s The Hundred and One Dalmatians for the stage.